 Yes, consulate agents speak both English and Spanish.
 You can also contact bilingual agents by email and telephone.

-The new consulate is nearly 50,000 square feet, which makes it twice as large as the building the consulate previously occupied.
+The new consulate is 50,000 square feet, which makes it twice as large as the building the consulate previously occupied.